Extreme Dehydration and Hypernatremia

 Water, Water Everywhere, but Not a Drop to Drink

 This is too often the case for many nursing home patients.
 Dehydration is one of the most common ailments resulting from elder neglect.
 It occurs when a patient is not given enough fluids and, as a result, is unable to perform normal body functions.
-When a person is dehydrated, his or her body has lost too much fluids and electrolytes.
-While dehydration in general is harmful, it is especially so among the elderly as they are more susceptible to contracting urinary tract infections, pneumonia and bed sores.
+When a person is dehydrated, his or her body has lost too many fluids and electrolytes.
+While dehydration, in general, is harmful, it is especially so among the elderly as they are more susceptible to contracting urinary tract infections, pneumonia, and bedsores.
 If the patient is extremely dehydrated, death can occur.

-Dehydration can also lead to a severe medical condition called hypernatremia.
+Extreme Dehydration and Hypernatremia – Dehydration can also lead to a severe medical condition called hypernatremia.
 Hypernatremia is an electrolyte problem characterized by a decrease in total body water relative to the body’s total sodium levels.
 It is caused when the total water intake is less than the total water loss or when a person receives inadequate water intake.
-A major symptom of hypernatremia is thirst, but other clinical manifestations can exist including confusion, seizures and coma.
+A major symptom of hypernatremia is thirst, but other clinical manifestations can exist including confusion, seizures, and coma.
 In critical cases, hypernatremia can lead to organ failure.